Language has fascinated me for many years, but it wasn’t always that way.

 - Websites meant to give you reading practice, like Duolingo Stories or Satori Reader (for Japanese)

-Translations of books you’ve read before, like Harry Potter, can be helpful as well.
+Translations of books you’ve read before, like The Hobbit, can be helpful as well.
 You’ll already be familiar with the story, so you can follow along a little more easily.

 Even then, it can still feel hard to enjoy reading if the vocabulary’s a little out of your range.
 To overcome this, I like to read through a page or two without stopping, writing down everything I don’t understand.
 Then, I’ll look it all up, write down what it means, and reread the pages for enjoyment.
 The second time usually goes much more smoothly, and I have a fresh batch of flashcard fodder for later.